What are the most common workplace, toxic agents?

-- Immediate symptoms: These symptoms include tears in the eyes, a burning sensation on the skin, nose, or throat, dizziness or a headache, and cough.
-If you develop symptoms known to be caused by a chemical following its use, you might have been overexposed.
+- Immediate symptoms: These symptoms include tears in the eyes, a burning sensation on the skin, nose, or throat, dizziness, headache, and a persistent cough.
+If you experience symptoms known to be caused by exposure to a chemical, you might have been overexposed.

 - Taste: Ingestion or inhalation of toxic substances may leave a peculiar taste in your mouth.

-- Particles in throat or nose: The mucus you coughed up or blew out from your nose may contain particles if you have inhaled toxic substances in particle form.
-But, most particles inhaled into the lungs are microscopic and cannot be seen by the naked eye.
+- Particles in the throat or nose: The mucus you coughed up or blew out from your nose may contain particles if you have inhaled toxic substances in the form of particles.
+However, most particles inhaled are microscopic and cannot be seen by the naked eye.

-- Settling of dust: Chemical dust will settle on your skin, hair, or work attire, and on work surfaces.
-If you find some dust or mist, it is likely you may have inhaled some when it was airborne.
+- Settling of dust: Chemical dust will settle on your skin, hair, or work clothes, as well as on work surfaces.
+If you find some dust or mist, it is likely that you may have inhaled some when it was airborne.